Bob Smith (Oregon politician)

-Robert Freeman Smith (June 16, 1931 – September 21, 2020), commonly known as Bob Smith, was an American Republican politician who represented Oregon in the United States House of Representatives from 1983 to 1995 and from 1997 to 1999.
+Robert Freeman "Bob" Smith (June 16, 1931 – September 21, 2020) was an American politician from Oregon.
+A member of the Republican Party, he served as a member of the United States House of Representatives from 1983 to 1995 and again from 1997 to 1999.

 Early life and education

 Smith was born in Portland, Oregon, and grew up in Burns, Oregon.
 His father, Benjamin F. Smith, was a doctor.
 He attended Willamette University in Salem, Oregon, graduating in 1953 with a bachelor's degree in agriculture.
 He worked as a rancher until his election to the Oregon House of Representatives in 1960.

 Career

-Smith served in the state House until he retired in 1972 to return to his ranch.
-He was Speaker of the House for the 1969 and 1971 sessions.
+Smith served in the state House from 1961 to 1973, serving as Speaker of the Oregon House of Representatives for the 1969 and 1971 sessions.
+He was in the Oregon State Senate from 1973 to 1981 and served as minority leader from 1978 to 1982.
 Between 1965 and 1969, Smith was the president of the Oregon Public Land Commission.

-After more than a decade out of politics, Smith was elected to Congress from Oregon's 2nd congressional district in 1982.
+Smith was elected to Congress from Oregon's 2nd congressional district in 1982.
 The district's incumbent, freshman Republican Denny Smith (no relation), opted to run in the newly created 5th district after it absorbed much of the western portion of the old 2nd, including Denny Smith's home in Salem.
 Smith served in Congress until 1995.
 After a brief retirement, he returned to Congress in 1997.
 Wes Cooley, the Republican who had succeeded Smith in the House, had been caught in several lies about his military service and Smith was persuaded to come out of retirement.
-Upon his return, he was elected chairman of the House Agriculture Committee, but only served one term before retiring for good.
+Upon his return, he was elected chairman of the United States House Committee on Agriculture, but only served one term before retiring for good.